FNBUBBLES420-ORG/NVIDIA-AI-Aim-Assist-Tool/readme.md

 │       └── readme.md                 # README for dist folder specifics
 ├── CODE_OF_CONDUCT.md                # Code of Conduct for community guidelines
 ├── LICENSE.md                        # License file for the project
-├── SECURITY.md                       # Security policy for reporting vulnerabilities
-├── basicv5s.pt                       # Core PyTorch model file
+├── PLEASE-READ-IMPORTANT.md          # Important Information Regarding Your Disability When Using This Tool ├── SECURITY.md                       # Security policy for reporting vulnerabilities ├── basicv5s.pt                       # Core PyTorch model file
 ├── get_device.py                     # Script to check device compatibility and GPU setup